 - Visits to community health centres for respiratory-related symptoms were similar compared to previous years.
-Respiratory visits were highest in the central region. - Visits to community health centres for respiratory-related symptoms are increasing in central and west, decreasing in north, and stable in southeast.
+Respiratory visits were highest in the west region. - Visits to community health centres for respiratory-related symptoms are increasing in the north, southeast and west regions, and stable in central region.

-Figure 9: Percentage of weekly Community Health Centre visits for acute respiratory-related reasons, by region
+Figure 9: Percentage of weekly Community Health Centre\ visits for acute respiratory-related reasons, by region